jameso12/txtIt/README.md

 3. Use postgresql as database (for the added challenge of diverting from the most tutorials).
 4. Avoid searching for tutorials of anyhing similar like the flask tutorial, or tutorials that make a website that is similar to this one.

-Technologies I plan on using:
+Technologies I being used:

 1. HTML
 2. CSS
 3. Python3
 4. Flask
 5. Postgresql
+6. Jinja2

 Flask alchemy
 Psycopg2 was installed because it is the adapter that allows psqlalchemy to work with postgresql.